D4RKJ0K3R/RandomCraft/README.md

 # RandomCraft
- Random craft was built to be the core essential bukkit plugin for out custom server.
+ Random craft was built to be the core essential bukkit plugin for our custom server.